 Core courses focus on the principles, practices and theories of behavioral health.
-They provide students with a foundation in the field.
-Core courses include:
+Common course titles include:

 - Perspectives in behavioral health